MicrosoftDocs/powerquery-docs/powerquery-docs/dealing-with-errors.md

 **Possible solutions:**

- * Remove the column that yields the error or set the correct data type for such column
+ * Remove the column that contains the error, or set a non-*Any* data type for such a column.
  * Change the privacy levels of the data sources involved to one that allows the combination of the different data sources
  * Flatten the tables before doing a merge to eliminate columns that contain nested structured values (such as table, record, or list).